Virginia Debt Relief Programs and Financial Assistance Resources

 Debt management may not work for everyone; in this case, InCharge’s credit counselors will discuss other options, including:

-- Debt Settlement – This plan lets you settle your debt for less than you owe.
+Debt settlement lets you settle your debt for less than you owe.
 It’s a good option for those consistently falling short on monthly payments; a bad option for those looking to boost their credit scores.
-Debt settlement is best viewed as a last resort option, one step ahead of
+Debt settlement is best viewed as a last resort option, one step ahead of bankruptcy.

-- Do it yourself plans – For those who prefer a “DIY” approach, InCharge can provide debt management templates offering a more personalized, hands-on approach.
+For those who prefer a “DIY” approach, InCharge can provide DIY debt management templates offering a more personalized, hands-on approach.

 Virginia Debt Resources